krylosov-aa/context-async-sqlalchemy/docs_sources/docs/how_middleware_works.md

 # How middleware works

-The biggest part of the work and magic happens in middleware.
+Most of the work - and the “magic” - happens inside the middleware.
-The library strives to provide ready-made solutions so that you don't have to worry.
-But they are not always there.
+The library aims to provide ready-made solutions so that you don’t have to worry about these details - but they’re not always available.

-Therefore, we will tell you how starlette middleware works, using the example of which you can write your own.
+So, let’s take a look at how Starlette middleware works.
+You can use this example as a reference to implement your own.

 ```python